gitter-badger/tynn/docs/getting-started.md

 run(Tynn)
 ```

-You already have a functional Tynn application!
-To see it in action, you need
+You already have a functional application.
+To see it in action, start a web
-to start a web server.
-You can do this by typing `rackup config.ru` in the
+server by typing `rackup config.ru` in the command line.
-command line.

 ```no-highlight
 $ rackup config.ru